goupaz/techbrains/README.md

 ## About Us

 ### Who we are?
 The GOUP project is the idea of a team of experienced and experienced IT teams living abroad.
-The main goal of the project is to develop Open Source resources in Azerbaijan and to share with you the experience gained abroad.

 ### Mission
 Build bridges between tech professionals in a collaborative ways across the borders.